Composably secure device-independent encryption with certified deletion: ECD protocol

 Now take some $\lcom,\lCI,\lEC \in (0,1]$ and some desired message length $n$, and choose $l$ large enough such that when setting

 the following conditions are satisfied: firstly, $\gamma<\frac{1}{2}$, secondly,

 and lastly,

-The conditions $\gamma<\frac{1}{2}$ and \eqref{eq:combound} ensure that the conditions on $\gamma, l$ for Lemma \ref{lem:honest-prob} are satisfied.
+The conditions $\gamma<\frac{1}{2}$ and \eqref{eq:combound} ensure that the conditions on $\gamma, l$ for Lemma~\ref{lem:honest-prob} are satisfied.
 Since the choice of $\gamma$ in~\eqref{eq:gamma-choice} satisfies $\gamma\to0$ as $l\to\infty$, these conditions can always be satisfied by taking sufficiently large $l$.
 Furthermore, given that~\eqref{eq:alphaepsbnd} holds, for any $n$ the conditions~\eqref{eq:nbound} will be satisfied at sufficiently large $l$, because all the $\gamma l$ terms are independent of $l$ for this choice of $\gamma$.

 For these parameter choices, together with a choice of syndrome satisfying Lemma~\ref{lem:Bob-guess} for the specified $\lEC$ value, the described ECD protocol satisfies the following security properties (which hold independently of Conjecture~\ref{conj:DI}).
+They are qualitatively similar to the notions of completeness, correctness and secrecy laid out in the alternative definition in Section~\ref{sec:altdef}: we discuss in Section~\ref{sec:altdefproof} how they imply that the properties in that alternative definition are indeed satisfied, whereas in Section~\ref{sect:comp-sec} we use these results to prove composable security.

 \begin{lemma} Given parameter choices satisfying~\eqref{eq:alphaepsbnd}--\eqref{eq:nbound}, if Bob and Eve are honest, then